biazhong/PPP/README.md

 ---The csv file "Numerical Results.csv" contains all the numerical results for the experiments we have conducted for the paper entitled "Speeding Up Paulson's Procedure for Large-Scale Problems Using Parallel Computing".
 Besides the results listed in the form of tables, it includes the exact numerical results for the experiments whose results are displayed in figures.

-#NOTE: The parallel computing platform we used in the paper is MPICH-3.3.2 which can be downloaded from https://www.mpich.org/.

 #NOTE: In directory "Code for Section 7.2", while implementing different procedures, we highlight the parameters that should be changed from one problem instance to another by commenting the parameter with "Input Parameter:..."